moengage/moengage-segment-integration/README.md

 ###### Pass the push token to the MoEngage SDK

-The Application must pass the Push Token received from FCM to the MoEngage SDK for the MoEngage platform to send out push notifications to the device.
+The application must pass the Push Token received from FCM to the MoEngage SDK so the MoEngage platform can send push notifications to the device.
-Use the below API to pass the push token to the MoEngage SDK.
+You can use the below API to pass the push token to the MoEngage SDK.

 ```kotlin
 MoEFireBaseHelper.getInstance().passPushToken(getApplicationContext(), token);
 ```

-Please make sure token is passed to MoEngage SDK whenever push token is refreshed and on application update.
-Passing token on application update is important for migration to the MoEngage Platform.
+Please make sure the token is passed to the MoEngage SDK whenever the push token is refreshed and on application updates.
+Passing the token on application updates is important for migration to the MoEngage Platform.

 ###### Passing the Push payload to the MoEngage SDK

-To pass the push payload to the MoEngage SDK call the MoEngage API from the `onMessageReceived()` from the Firebase receiver.
+To pass the push payload to the MoEngage SDK, call the MoEngage API from the Firebase receiver's `onMessageReceived()`.
-Before passing the payload to the MoEngage SDK you should check if the payload is from the MoEngage platform using the helper API provided by the SDK.
+Before passing the payload to the MoEngage SDK, you should check if it is from the MoEngage platform using the helper API provided by the SDK.

 ```kotlin
 if (MoEPushHelper.getInstance().isFromMoEngagePlatform(remoteMessage.getData())) {